anttisalonen/progbook/httpserv.rst

 The layers 3 and 4 are implemented by your OS; Windows, Mac and Linux implement the TCP/IP stack in the kernel.

 The layers 5, 6 and 7 are all summarised by HTTP.
-When we ran Flask, we ran its built in HTTP server.
+When we ran Flask, we ran its built-in HTTP server.

 Now, we've used OS functions before: When we open a file in C, we call the open() or fopen() functions, which end up calling kernel functions.
-The kernel functions typically interact with the actual hardware; In case of opening a file, the kernel functions would read data from the physical hard drive in the computer.
+The kernel functions typically interact with the actual hardware; in case of opening a file, the kernel functions would read data from the physical hard drive in the computer.
 Similarly, when writing a HTTP server, "all" we need to do is call the relevant kernel functions that trigger TCP/IP communications.
 Let's try this out.

 BSD sockets API
 ===============